-His coaching resume is impressive.
+Beyond CSC, his coaching resume is impressive.
 He was an assistant coach at South Dakota Tech in Rapid City for a year, the defensive coordinator at Butler County Community College for two years, the defensive coordinator at Northwest Mississippi College for three years, and then he was at Hutchinson Community College in Kansas for four years, serving as the head coach for three of those seasons.

 While he was the head coach at Hutchinson Community College from 2003-06, he tallied a record of 18-22.

 Perhaps his biggest achievement came in 1998 when Butler County won the National Junior College championship.